Adaptive and Optimal Second-order Optimistic Methods for Minimax Optimization: Introduction

+where the objective function $f: \reals^m \times \reals^n \rightarrow \reals$ is twice differentiable and convex-concave, i.e., $f(\cdot,\vy)$ is convex for any fixed $\vy \in \reals^n$ and $f(\vx,\cdot)$ is concave for any fixed $\vx \in \reals^m$.
+The saddle point problem \cref{eq:min-max} is a fundamental formulation in machine learning and optimization and naturally emerges in several applications, including constrained and primal-dual optimization~\cite{chambolle2011first, facchinei2007finite}, (multi-agent) games \cite{basar1999dynamic}, reinforcement learning \cite{pinto2017robust}, and generative adversarial networks \cite{goodfellow2014generative, gidel2019variational}.
 The saddle point problem, which can be interpreted as a particular instance of variational inequalities and monotone inclusion problems \cite{facchinei2007finite}, has a rich history dating back to \cite{stampacchia1964bilinear}.
 We often solve \cref{eq:min-max} using iterative, first-order methods due to their simplicity and low per-iteration complexity.
 Over the past decades, various first-order algorithms have been proposed and analyzed for different settings \cite{korpelevich1976extragradient, popov1980modification, nemirovski2004prox, nesterov2007dual, chambolle2011first, rakhlin2013online, malitsky2018golden, daskalakis2018training, malitsky2020forward}.
 Under the assumption that the gradient of $f$ is Lipschitz, the aforementioned methods converge at a rate of $\bigO(1/T)$, where $T$ is the number of iterations.
 This rate is optimal for first-order methods \cite{nemirovski1992information, nemirovski2004prox, ouyang2021lower}.

-Recently, there has been a surge of interest in higher-order methods for solving~\eqref{eq:min-max}~\cite{Monteiro2010, Monteiro2012, bullins2022higher, jiang2022generalized,adil2022optimal, lin2024perseus}, mirroring the trend in convex minimization literature \cite{nesterov2021implementable, nesterov2021superfast, nesterov2021inexacthigh, nesterov2022inexactbasic, kovalev2024first}.
+Recently, there has been a surge of interest in higher-order methods for solving \eqref{eq:min-max} \cite{Monteiro2010, Monteiro2012, bullins2022higher, jiang2022generalized,adil2022optimal, lin2024perseus}, mirroring the trend in convex minimization literature \cite{nesterov2021implementable, nesterov2021superfast, nesterov2021inexacthigh, nesterov2022inexactbasic, kovalev2024first}.
 In general, these methods exploit higher-order derivatives of $f$ to achieve faster convergence rates.
 From a practical viewpoint, any method involving third and higher-order derivatives is essentially a \emph{conceptual} framework; it is unknown how to efficiently solve auxiliary problems involving higher-order derivatives, making it virtually impossible to efficiently implement methods beyond second-order~\cite{nesterov2021implementable}.
 Therefore, we focus on second-order methods and review the literature accordingly.

 The existing literature on second-order algorithms for minimax optimization, capable of achieving the optimal convergence rate of \(\bigO(1/T^{1.5})\), falls into two categories.
 The first group requires solving a linear system of equations (or matrix inversion) for their updates but needs a ``line search'' scheme to select the step size properly.
 This includes methods such as the Newton proximal extragradient method \cite{Monteiro2010, Monteiro2012}, second-order extensions of the mirror-prox algorithm \cite{bullins2022higher}, and the second-order optimistic method \cite{jiang2022generalized}.
 These methods impose a cyclic and implicit relationship between the step size and the next iterate, necessitating line search mechanisms to compute a valid selection that meets the specified conditions.